 Main industryFood and beverages is the fourth largest industry sector in Germany.

-Generated salesThe processed foods and agricultural commodities sector generated sales of EUR 60.1 billion in 2017.
+Generated salesThe German food and beverage sector generated sales of EUR 185 billion in 2020.

 Industry leaderGermany is Europe’s biggest food producer and the third largest exporter of food and beverages worldwide.

 Reliable markets and new horizons